jkeohan/rctr-2-14-22/w05d08/intro-to-fetching-data.md

 So let's configure `useEffect` to re-run anytime the `movieTitle` has been updated.

-To do this we will add a watch variable to `useEffect`.
+To do this we will add a value to the `useEffect` dependency array.

 ```js
 useEffect(() => {